AbdelrahmanMoh-Hussain/QuizGame/README.md

 # Quiz Game

-A counsol game in which number of questions are asked and the user is awarded a cash prize for each correct answer given.
+A console game in which number of questions are asked and the user is awarded a cash prize for each correct answer given.
 Questions are chosen in such a way that they cover some